Building with Modules Part 1: What They Are and Why They Matter

 - Load scheduled events from a separate web/data service into an application space to start and stop the recording of a live stream at a specific time.

-- Detect publish/unpublish events on live streams, and perform secondary actions, such as injecting vod clips into a live stream when a stream unpublishes.
+- Detect publish/unpublish events on live streams, and perform secondary actions, such as injecting video-on-demand (VOD) clips into a live stream when a stream unpublishes.

-- And much more.
-Tune into Part II in our series for more examples.
+- ... and much more.
+(Check out Part 2 in our series for more examples.)

 Wowza Streaming Engine ships with several default HTTP providers that return information or data to the requestor.
 This type of extension, which typically extends the Wowza native HTTP2Provider class, intercepts HTTP requests sent to a Wowza URL.